department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bulleted-lists.md

 ## Punctuation

-* When the list is made up of fragments, don't use ending periods.
+* When the list is made up of fragments or single sentences, don't use ending periods
-* When the list is made up of fragments and one bullet contains an additional sentence, use ending periods on both the fragment and the additional sentence.
-To be consistent, also use ending periods on the other items in the bulleted list, even if they're fragments.
+* If one or more bullets contains an additional sentence, use ending periods on all items in the bullet list—including any fragments
-* Don't use a period at the end of the last bullet in a series of fragments.
+* Don't use a period at the end of the last bullet in a series of fragments

 Note: Punctuation of bullets is determined by list, not by page.
-It's OK to have a list of bullets that are fragments (that don’t use periods) on the same page as a list of bullets that are full sentences (that use periods).
+It's OK to have a list of bullets that are fragments (that don’t use periods) on the same page as a list of bullets with multiple full sentences (that use periods).
 Just use the correct house style of punctuation for each type of list.

 ### Example of bullet list with fragments